ConvoStack/convostack/docs/docs/production/deploy-with-fly-io.md

 To deploy ConvoStack using Fly.io, you can reference the following example deploy file from the [playground](https://github.com/ConvoStack/playground) repo.

+### Healthcheck

+The healthcheck in the `fly.toml` below calls `[GET] /api/agents` which is an endpoint implemented by the playground code, not the ConvoStack backend itself.
+If you'd like to use an HTTP healthcheck, you should add an endpoint to your Express server that will respond to `GET` requests with `200 OK`.

 ```toml
 app = "convostack-getting-started"
 primary_region = "iad"